Official Bowling Rules

 - Substitutes are not permitted during any post-season game.

-- One string will be one game during playoffs.
+- One game will be one game during playoffs.

 - If a tie happens, teams will compete a sudden death bowl-off.
 In the Bowl-Off, the Team with the highest amount of pins in the ensuing frame wins, if a tie still exists, this process continues until a winner is declared.